Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Detecting Machine-Generated Articles

-\textit{Constructing Paraphrased Synthetic Articles.} To paraphrase each of the machine-generated articles within our dataset, we use the approach outlined by Krishna et~al.~\cite{krishna2023paraphrasing}.
+\textit{Constructing Paraphrased Synthetic Articles.} To paraphrase each of the machine-generated articles within our dataset, we use the approach outlined by Krishna et~al.~\shortcite{krishna2023paraphrasing}.
 Specifically, as in their work, we utilize {Dipper}, a version of the T5 generative model fine-tuned on paragraph-level paraphrases, that outputs paraphrased versions of the inputted text.
 We use the default and recommended parameters\footnote{We use a lexical diversity parameter of 60.
-For more details on the Dipper model see Krishna et al.~\cite{krishna2023paraphrasing}} as in Krishna et~al. to paraphrase the text within our original training dataset as well as our GPT-3.5 test dataset~\cite{krishna2023paraphrasing}.
-We note that after perturbing our datasets, we again filter to ensure all articles utilized for training contain at least 1000 characters.
-We annotate training and test datasets containing articles paraphrased with T5-3B with the suffix \texttt{Para}.
+For more details on the Dipper model see Krishna et~al.~\shortcite{krishna2023paraphrasing}} as in Krishna et~al. to paraphrase a portion of the text within our original training dataset as well as our GPT-3.5 test dataset~\cite{krishna2023paraphrasing}.
+We note that after paraphrasing our datasets, we again filter to ensure all articles utilized for training contain at least 1000 characters (Table~\ref{tab:test-dataset}).
+We annotate training and test datasets containing articles paraphrased with Dipper with the suffix \texttt{Para}.
+After paraphrasing we still consider these articles to be synthetic.